rhawk117/fastapi-template/README.md

 ## Authentication

-Authentication differs from the traditional JWT Token apporach used in most FastAPI tutorials for due the security and session highjacking risks.
+Authentication differs from the traditional JWT Token apporach used in most FastAPI tutorials due to the security and session highjacking risks.

 ### JWT Security Risks